-If you have a vehicle that won't fit in the parking garage., you can park overnight at one of LAZ's parking lots.
+If you have a vehicle that won't fit in the parking garage, you can park overnight at one of VPNE's parking lots.
 If your vehicle is too tall, you can park at the 390 Congress St. Lot.
-If your vehicle is too large to fit in a single parking space (a truck or a car with a trailer), you can park at 391 Congress St. Lot (marked in orange on the map above), 5am-Midnight.
 You can also park oversize vehicles in the BCEC lot during the day.
-For overnight, parking you can park oversize vehicles at the Channelside lot, if there is room (they're usually full during business hours).
+For overnight, parking you can park oversize vehicles at the Channelside lot (if you have a large vehicle, you might need to pay for two parking spaces), if there is room (they're usually full during business hours).

-To get to the LAZ parking lot from the loading docks, turn left from Fargo Street onto D Street.
+To get to the VPNE parking lot from the loading docks, turn left from Fargo Street onto D Street.
 After the bridge (third traffic light), turn left onto Congress St, go about three blocks and turn right onto E. Service Rd.
 The entrance to the parking lot will be on your left.
-If you need to get to the oversize lot, continue down E. Service Rd, turn left at Seaport Blvd, and then left again onto Congress St., the entrance to the lot will be on your right (there's a median strip down the middle of Congress St, so you can't turn left into the oversize lot).
+If you need to get to the oversize lot, continue down E. Service Rd, turn left at Seaport Blvd, and then left again onto Congress St., the entrance to the lot will be on your right.
+There's a median strip down the middle of Congress St, so you can't turn left into the oversize lot.

-Or you can park at the Channelside lot above (cars plus trailers are charged double).
+You can also park at the Channelside lot above; cars plus trailers are charged double.